A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers: Introduction

-Unlike for the laminar case, there has been significantly less effort towards modelling turbulent compressible wall-bounded flows.
-A notable exception to this, and one that is particularly relevant to the current work, is the study by \citet{bae2020resolvent} where they used the resolvent analysis framework introduced by \citet{mckeon2010critical} to study turbulent compressible boundary layers.
-In the resolvent analysis, non-linear terms of the linearized Navier--Stokes equations are considered to be a forcing to the linear equations \citep[e.g][]{mckeon2010critical, moarref2013model, morra2021colour, towne2020resolvent, zare2017colour}.
-For compressible boundary layers \citet{bae2020resolvent} identified two distinct sets of modes that are amplified by the resolvent operator.
-The first among these are the subsonic modes that are amplified due to the critical-layer mechanism that has been well studied in the incompressible case \citep[e.g.][]{mckeon2010critical, sharma2013coherent, moarref2014low}.
-These subsonic modes, when appropriately scaled using the semi-local scaling of compressible flows \citep{trettel2016mean}, follow the trends of the incompressible modes well \citep{bae2020resolvent} and therefore their trends can be predicted using tools developed for the incompressible regime \citep{dawson2020prediction}.
-The second among the two sets of identified modes are the supersonic modes.
+Two more recent studies that consider the modelling of these flows, and that are particularly relevant to the current work, are the studies by \citet{bugeat20193d} and \citet{bae2020resolvent} that considered laminar and turbulent compressible boundary layers, respectively.
+These studies used the resolvent analysis framework, where non-linear terms of the linearized Navier--Stokes equations are considered to be a forcing to the linear equations \citep[e.g][]{mckeon2010critical, hwang2010linear, moarref2013model, morra2021colour, towne2020resolvent, zare2017colour}.
+For compressible boundary layers, \citet{bugeat20193d} and \citet{bae2020resolvent} identified two different kinds of modes that are amplified by the resolvent operator.
+The first among these are the subsonic modes, identified as the streaks and the first modes in \citet{bugeat20193d}, and these modes have equivalents that have been studied in the incompressible regime \citep[e.g.][]{mack1984boundary, mckeon2010critical, hwang2010linear, sharma2013coherent, moarref2014low}.
+In turbulent boundary layers, \citet{bae2020resolvent} found that these subsonic modes can be scaled using the semi-local scaling of compressible flows \citep{trettel2016mean} such that they follow the trends of the incompressible modes well.
+The trends of these modes can therefore be predicted using tools developed for the incompressible regime \citep{dawson2020prediction}.
+The second among the two sets of identified modes are the supersonic modes \citep{bugeat20193d, bae2020resolvent}.
+Crucially, these modes are related to the higher order Mack modes \citep{bugeat20193d, bae2020resolvent} identified in the seminal work by \citet{mack1984boundary}, and we will explore this relationship further in the current study.
 Resolvent analysis predicts the increasing significance of these modes with increasing Mach number \citep{bae2020resolvent}, consistent with DNS \citep{duan2016pressure}.
 These trends of the subsonic and supersonic modes also hold more generally for the case of boundary layers over cooled walls with a range of wall-cooling ratios \citep{bae2020studying}.